 - In a small bowl, mix wine, Worcestershire sauce, lemon juice, capers, and garlic.
 Place the fillets in the sauce for a few seconds on each side.
 Remove fish to a plate.

 - In a saucepan, bring the wine mixture to a boil and reduce by half.

 - In a small bowl, add all the blackening ingredients and mix until combined.

 - In another small bowl, add the melted butter.
 Coat each piece of fish liberally with the butter then coat both sides of the fish with the blackening mixture.

 - Heat a cast iron skillet over medium high heat until smoking.
 Once smoking, place 2 fillets in the skillet.
 You will have smoke from the skillet at this point, or a flame, but it will reside and your fish will be excellent.
 Allow the fish to sit without moving it for at least one minute.
 Once it releases a bit from the skillet (around one to two minutes), turn the fish and cook for another 2 minutes or until the fish is done.
 Remove to a platter.
 Repeat with the other two fillets.

-- Finish caper butter sauce by adding a tablespoon at a time of cold butter to the sauce and stirring until the butter is melted.
+- Finish caper butter sauce by adding a tablespoon at a time of cold remaining butter to the sauce and stirring until the butter is melted.
 Add the next and repeat until you have a creamy looking, silky textured sauce.
 Spoon the sauce over the fish and serve.